milimarg/myrpg/README.md

 # myrpg

-Epitech project where you have to create a 2D rpg game.
+First year Epitech project where you have to create a 2D rpg game.

 ## Compilation